 WHERE TO STAY

 When I was looking into my accommodation I noticed that there is not a shortage of hotels.
-From the famous hotels’ chains to small boutique hotels, Hobart has a smear of accommodation for each what wills.
+From the famous hotels’ chains to small boutique hotels, Hobart has a smear of accommodation.

 Some other options of hotels that are located in or near the city center that were recommended to me whilst I was in Hobart